 - Sub-three-second latency is the sweet spot… and 2020 is the year.
-47% percent of broadcasters plan to use HTTP Low Latency technologies (which include low-latency CMAF for DASH and Apple Low-Latency HLS) to delivery sub-three-second streams at scale in the near future.
-WebRTC will also be a popular option, with 26% of responders planning to implement it.
+Whether by chance or by plan, it’s all happening in 2020.
+HTTP Low Latency technologies are set to delivery sub-three-second streams at scale in the near future.

 - HLS continues to deliver the majority of streaming media.
 Which explains why vendors across the streaming landscape are busy at work implementing support for the new Low-Latency HLS spec.

 Q1: Use Cases